Visual Analog Pain Scale

 |---|---|---|

 | Visual Analog Pain Scale | Immediately after blood glucose measurement, assessed within the first 5 minutes after the procedure. | The primary outcome of this study is the Visual Analog Scale (VAS) score for pain.
 The VAS is a widely used assessment tool to evaluate variables across a continuum, such as acute pain severity.
-For the purpose of this study, patients will be presented with a 100-mm line, where one end is labeled no pain and the other end is labeled severe pain.
+For the purpose of this study, patients will be presented with a 100-mm line, where one end is labeled "no pain" and the other end is labeled "severe pain."
 After each capillary blood glucose measurement, patients will be asked to mark their level of pain on the VAS line based on their experience during the procedure.
-The VAS score will be determined by measuring the distance in millimeters from the no pain end to the point marked by the patient.
+The VAS score will be determined by measuring the distance in millimeters from the "no pain" end to the point marked by the patient.
 This standardized and validated method provides a quantitative measure of pain that is both simple and reliable for clinical use. |

 Countries